 If you were stationed as a military member at a contaminated military base, we advise you to seek immediate medical attention, as you are at high risk of developing lung cancer as a consequence of toxic exposure via inhalation.

 Vinyl chloride is classified as Group 1 carcinogen by the International Agency for Research on Cancer (IARC), with known target sites including the liver, lungs, and connective tissues.

 However, vinyl chloride can enter the soil following the improper disposal of chemical wastes.
-Because vinyl chloride is a degradation product of trichloroethylene (TCE), the compound can be found in soil that was originally contaminated with TCE.
+In addition, because vinyl chloride is a degradation product of trichloroethylene (TCE), the compound can be found in soil originally contaminated with TCE.